Kev1venteur/InfluxDBDataToGoogleSheets/README.md

 :pencil2: If you have a proxy, refer to [this file](launcher.sh#L7). </br>

 ## How to Launch
-:pushpin: Don't forget to change the fields that needs to be modified in the scripts. </br></br>
-:pushpin: Install the Google Client Library :
+:pushpin: Install the Google Client Library with pip:
 ``` sh
 pip install --trusted-host pypi.python.org --trusted-host files.pythonhosted.org --trusted-host pypi.org --upgrade requests-toolbelt google-api-python-client google-auth-httplib2 google-auth-oauthlib gspread certifi urllib3
 ```